The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

 Related: How to Train for a Marathon in 3 Months

-When charting your path to increasing mileage, runners should first pinpoint their baseline mileage which is the mileage you feel comfortable increasing from
+When charting their path to increasing mileage, runners should first pinpoint their baseline mileage, which is the current mileage they feel comfortable increasing.

-“Most of your training cycles should start slightly under this baseline to ensure you’re starting at a realistic workload.
-When you’re building up to your baseline, the miles are still very comfortable at this point so you can increase your mileage more quickly than 10% per week,” advises Stonehouse.
+“Most of your training cycles should start slightly under this baseline to ensure you start at a realistic workload.
+When you’re building up to your baseline, the miles are still very comfortable at this point, so you can increase your mileage more quickly than 10% per week,” advises Stonehouse.

 Instead, you can safely add 15-20% more per week – at least initially.